 So Megan’s comment got me thinking.
-What if there actually was a full blown apocalypse, zombie outbreak style?
+What if there actually was a full-blown apocalypse, zombie outbreak style?
 What would homeschooling look like?
 Because that would be the only option left.
-On zombie apocalypse shows, every now and then they give a couple scenes about some basic form of schooling.
-But it’s nothing too in depth, and there is always a disruption like a dramatic zombie horde forcing the survivors to drop everything and flee to another location.
+On zombie apocalypse shows, every now and then they give a couple of scenes about some basic form of schooling.
+But it’s nothing too in-depth, and there is always a disruption like a dramatic zombie horde forcing the survivors to drop everything and flee to another location.

 What 10 books are you willing to risk lugging around while running away from zombies?